reduxjs/redux/docs/introduction/ThreePrinciples.md

 ### Single source of truth

-**The [state](../Glossary.md#state) of your whole application is stored in an object tree inside a single [store](../Glossary.md#store).**
+**The [state](../Glossary.md#state) of your whole application is stored in an object tree within a single [store](../Glossary.md#store).**

-This makes it easy to create universal apps.
-The state from the server can be serialized and hydrated into the client with no extra coding effort.
-It is easier to debug an application when there is a single state tree.
-You can also persist your app’s state in development for a faster development cycle.
-And with a single state tree, you get previously difficult functionality like Undo/Redo for free.
+This makes it easy to create universal apps, as the state from your server can be serialized and hydrated into the client with no extra coding effort.
+A single state tree also makes it easier to debug or introspect an application; it also enables you to persist your app’s state in development, for a faster development cycle.
+Some functionality which has been traditionally difficult to implement - Undo/Redo, for example - can suddenly becomes trivial to implement, if all of your state is stored in a single tree.

 ```js
 console.log(store.getState())